jasmarc/hilbert/README.txt

+= hilbert
+==== a multi-threaded program to draw hilbert curves

+compile with
-compile with make clean && make
+    make clean && make

+usage
     Usage:  ./a1 type order
             type must be A-D.
             order must be 1 through 7.